 The Benefits of Bone Broth

-Any type of bones can be used when making homemade bone broth, but the most beneficial are from grass fed or pasture raised animals.
+Any type of bones can be used when making homemade bone broth, but the most beneficial are from grass-fed or pasture-raised animals.
 The process of making bone broth is done by slow cooking the bones to draw the minerals, calcium, vitamins, and collagen from the bones.

-You can use any meat bones to prepare homemade bone broth.
 A chicken carcass (and even the feet!) and beef bones are the most common, but you can even use pork bones or lamb bones!
 Each will contribute a different flavor and richness to your broth.

 Do you want to know the secret to successfully withdrawing all the goodness from the bones?

-An acid, such as white vinegar.
+An acid, such as apple cider vinegar.

-In addition to herbs, feel free to add spices such as freshly peppercorns or cayenne pepper which would be especially helpful if you’re experiencing congestion during an illness.
+In addition to herbs, feel free to add spices such as fresh peppercorns or cayenne pepper which would be especially helpful if you’re experiencing congestion during an illness.
 That kick of spice will help thin out your mucus.

 “I had long ago dismissed the idea of making my own stock.
 Why on earth would I consider such a thing when Costco sells organic chicken broth by the case and Whole Foods was a mile from my house at the time?
 Oh, I had so much to learn!!!
 The nourishment that the low-and-slow-from-scratch-method could provide my family I had yet to learn…until the trip to Italy that changed so much about my life!”– Mandy, Make Every Day Matter